There are three things to be taken into consideration in answering this question.

 The Greek verb that is translated “repent” is

-That repentance involves more than mere “sorrow” for the wrong act, however, is beyond dispute.
-It likewise entails a resolve to cease the wrongful conduct, replacing it with godly living.
+Repentance involves more than being sorry for the wrong act.
+This is beyond dispute.
+True repentance includes sorry but also a resolve to stop the wrongful conduct, replacing it with godly living.

 J. H. Thayer commented upon the term in the following fashion.
-He declared that repentance is:
+He said that repentance is:

 “the change of mind of those who have begun to abhor their errors and misdeeds, and have determined to enter upon a better course of life, so that it embraces both a recognition of sin and sorrow for it and hearty amendment, the tokens and effects of which are good deeds” (1958, 406).